Web3 With Tobi & Brent To Host Exclusive Networking Event And Afterparty During Token2049 Singapore

 The event begins at 9PM with a networking session, followed by an afterparty at the MARQUEE Nightclub from 10:00 PM until late.
 Following a lineup of incredible artists including CeVie, Jade Rasif and Nicole Chen, guests can look forward to a headlining performance by the internationally acclaimed DJ, Dillon Francis.
 Known not only for his electrifying beats but also for his comedic humor, Dillon has secured his place as a crowd favorite having performed at some of the world's biggest music festivals, including Coachella, Tomorrowland, and EDC.
 The combination of top-tier attendees, entertainment, and service promise an exceptional experience that will make it an unforgettable night.

-“Web3 with Tobi & Brent” is also supported by prominent players in Web3 PR and media such as yourPRstrategist (YPRS), Cointelegraph, Cryptopolitan, CoinsCapture, Coinstelegram, Luna PR, MediaX Agency, and European Kid as well as community partners like Association Blockchain Asia, Cryptocurrency PH, Unity Labs, Arts DAO, and Crypto World Community and CryptoMondays Lisbon, which further amplify its reach.
+“Web3 with Tobi & Brent” is also supported by prominent players in Web3 PR and media such as yourPRstrategist (YPRS), Cointelegraph, CoinsCapture, Coinstelegram, Luna PR, MediaX Agency, and European Kid as well as community partners like Association Blockchain Asia, Unity Labs and Arts DAO, which further amplify its reach.
 With its extensive network and high-profile partnerships, the event stands out as a key highlight of TOKEN2049, attracting industry insiders and enthusiasts alike.

 Due to the high demand and limited capacity guests are advised to arrive early, with doors opening at 9:00PM, to ensure entry.